-7 Agency/Group/Organization United Way of Northern New Jersey Agency/Group/Organization Type Services - Housing Services-Health Services-Education Services-Employment Foundation What section of the Plan was addressed by Consultation?
-Housing Need Assessment Non-Homeless Special Needs Anti-poverty Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-This organization was consulted through the stakeholder process, in-person interviews and follow-up telephone conversations, as necessary.
-8 Agency/Group/Organization Morris County Department of Planning & Public Works Agency/Group/Organization Type Agency - Emergency Management Other government - County Planning organization What section of the Plan was addressed by Consultation?
-Economic Development Market Analysis How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-This organization was consulted through the stakeholder process, in-person interviews and follow-up telephone conversations, as necessary.
-9 Agency/Group/Organization Morris County Housing Authority Agency/Group/Organization Type PHA What section of the Plan was addressed by Consultation?
+3 Agency/Group/Organization Madison Housing Authority Agency/Group/Organization Type PHA What section of the Plan was addressed by Consultation?
 Housing Need Assessment Public Housing Needs Market Analysis Anti-poverty Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-This organization was consulted through the stakeholder process, in-person interviews and follow-up telephone conversations, as necessary.
-The County and the Housing Authority have an identify of interest in providing housing for Morris County residents.
+This organization was consulted through the stakeholder process and telephone conversations, as necessary.
+The County and the Housing Authority have an identity of interest in providing housing for Morris County residents.
+4 Agency/Group/Organization Dover Housing Authority Agency/Group/Organization Type PHA What section of the Plan was addressed by Consultation?
+Housing Need Assessment Public Housing Needs Market Analysis Anti-poverty Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+This organization was consulted through the stakeholder process and telephone conversations, as necessary.
+The County and the Housing Authority have an identity of interest in providing housing for Morris County residents.
+Table 2 - Agencies, group os, organizations who participated